deeptinirmalya/Car-price-prediction-/README.md

 ```
 👤 Author
 -------
-The author of the Ford Vehicle Price Predictor project is [Your Name] 🙋‍♂️
+The author of the Ford Vehicle Price Predictor project is Deeptinirmalya 🙋‍♂️

 📝 License
 -------